Browser capabilities check

 Internet browsers are primarily designed for, unsurprisingly, browsing web pages.
-However, as the web has evolved, features have been added to web browsers that allow for some pretty neat applications.
+As the web has evolved, features have been added to web browsers that allow for some pretty neat applications.

-Video games rely on a lot of platform features, and has evolved independently with a primary native-first approach.
-In other words, game development has evolved with actual device tech, not with the web.
+Traditional video games rely on a lot of platform features, and have evolved independently with a primary native-first approach.
+Web tech has evolved too, but in a different way that doesn't perfectly line up with traditional game programming approaches.

-Below is a list of web features useful for game developers, and the support your browser has for those features.
+Below is a list of web features that are useful for game developers, and the support your browser has for those features.

 3D Graphics

-WebGPU is a graphics API that allows low-level access to hardware, comparable to Vulkan, DirectX 12, and Metal.
+WebGPU is a graphics API that allows low-level access to hardware.
+The API itself is a reasonably thin abstraction over Vulkan, DirectX 12, and Metal.

 Game programmers may link directly against browser WebGPU implementations like Google Dawn or gfx-rs/wgpu to allow them to use all the same graphics developer tools that a native game developer has while working on their games and game engines.